 - represents practical experience in your chosen career

-- allows you to take responsibility for major projects
+- allows you to easily highlight major projects or assignments

 You can also add volunteer work to your resume.
 Volunteering shows you’ve gained some valuable practical experience and gives you extra talking points during an interview.

-Additionally, enhance your resume with extracurricular activities, like sports or clubs.
+Additionally, consider enhancing your resume with extracurricular activities like sports or clubs.
 Extracurricular activities give your employers an impression of who you are and how you spend your time.

-Extracurricular activities can showcase even more of your top skills.
-For instance, if you held a leadership position, like captaining your college lacrosse team, you could add leadership skills to your skills section.
+Extracurricular activities can help you showcase even more of your top skills.
+For instance, if you held a leadership position in any clubs or sports, you could add leadership skills to your skills section.

 8. Use a resume builder

-If writing your resume for your first role still seems difficult, or if you’re short on time, consider using a resume builder.
+If writing your resume for your first role still seems difficult, or if you’re short on time, consider using an AI resume builder.

 A resume builder is a tool that helps you make a resume in a few minutes by asking you questions about your educational background, previous experience, and notable skills.

-You’ll end up with a professionally formatted, up-to-date resume that accurately reflects the industry you’re applying for.
+You’ll end up with a professionally formatted, up-to-date resume that accurately reflects the needs of the industry you’re applying for.